 - Are or have been exposed to heavy metals through work, hobbies or dentistry

-- Live in older homes or areas where metals may be present in drinking water
+- Live in older homes or areas where metals may be present in drinking water and/or groundwater

 - Have thyroid-related health issues

-EverlyWell will provide tailored advice about how you can eliminate potential sources of harmful pollutants.
+The Everlywell test will provide tailored advice about how you can eliminate potential sources of harmful pollutants.
 If you have any deficiencies in essential elements, we will let you know so that you can share this information with your physician and help get you back on track.